kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->
+Operators can check if the PVCs have `status.LastUsedTime` field populated.

 ###### How can someone using this feature know that it is working for their instance?